 Your proposed budget should be sufficient to allow you to perform the tasks described in your narrative.
 Reviewers will consider the information you provide in this section in their assessment of the Cost-Effectiveness and Budget Adequacy selection criterion.

-Follow the detailed budget instructions in Attachment D to prepare your budget.
-We recommend that you prepare your budget in the same order as indicated in the Budget Worksheets in Attachments D and E.
+Follow the detailed budget instructions in Attachment C to prepare your budget.
+We recommend that you prepare your budget in the same order as indicated in the Budget Worksheets in Attachments C and D.

 As you enter your detailed budget information, eGrants will automatically populate a budget summary and budget narrative report.
-Prior to submission be sure to review the budget checklist (Attachment H) to ensure your budget is compliant.
+Prior to submission be sure to review the budget checklist (Attachment G) to ensure your budget is compliant.
 In addition, eGrants will perform a limited compliance check to validate the budget.
 If it finds any compliance issues you will receive a warning and/or error messages.
 You must resolve all errors before you can submit your budget.

 As you prepare your budget: